eydinov/MockServer/README.md

 ![path](https://user-images.githubusercontent.com/93197903/139099728-8f6bfc3c-5fc0-4a26-90dc-c9c11a289984.png)

 ### Matching by Method and PathRegex
-With this option you can use regular expressions to match the PATH.
-If MockServer will successfully match regex expression with the URL client requested response will be returned.
+With this option regular expressions can be used to match the PATH.
+If MockServer successfully matches regex expression with the URL client requested response will be returned.

 ```json
 {